 Bead blasting, also known as “shot peening”, is a process of using circular media to dimple the surface of an object.
 Shot peening is like grit blasting but works on the mechanism of plasticity rather than abrasion, which removes less material and generates less dust.
 Additionally, shot peening is used to relieve the tensile stress of metal and composites, increasing its compressive strength.
 This process is usually reserved for delicate machine components such as gear parts, suspension springs, and turbine blades.

 Wheel blasting uses centrifugal force to propel media against a surface.
 A spinning wheel rotates at exceptional speeds to throw abrasive in a self-contained cage.
 Wheel blasting is often described as an airless blasting operation because of the lack of compressive propellant.
-It is a highly efficient form of surface preparation, that makes use of recyclable media for prolonged operation.
-However, this form of blasting lends itself to repeated shapes/products and is not as versatile as a booth designed for pneumatic blasting.
+It is a highly efficient form of processing that makes use of recyclable media for prolonged operation.
+However, this form of blasting lends itself to repeated shapes/products and is not as versatile as a blast room.

 Mobile blast systems, or “blast pots” are compressor-fed, pneumatic machines, filled with abrasive material.
 Abrasive is held inside a pressurised vessel and is ejected out of a hose, manipulated by the operator.
 The operator can control the flow of media through the use of a deadman handle.

-Blast cabinets are a small closed-loop system designed for smaller component processing.
+Blast cabinets are small closed-loop systems designed for smaller component processing.
 Cabinets exclusively use recyclable abrasive and have four individual modules; the containment (cabinet), the abrasive recycling system, the blasting abrasive, and the dust collector.
-Operators are able to manipulate comments and the blast hose inside through the use of rubber gloves integrate into the cabinet wall.
-A viewing window above the gloves allows the operator to view what they are working on.
+Operators are able to manipulate components and the blast hose inside, through the use of rubber gloves integrated into the cabinet wall.
+A viewing window above the gloves allows the operator to see what they are working on.
 Blast cabinets can either work with a pressurised pot or a suction system which inducts media into an air stream and blasts at lower pressures.

 Blast rooms are a much larger version of a blast cabinet used for heavy industrial applications.
 Operators need to be trained to work in these rooms.
 Inside, the operator roughens, smooths, or cleans surfaces of a component, depending on the needs of the finished product.
-Blast rooms come in a range of sizes and can accommodate very large or uniquely shaped objects, such as rail cars, commercial or military vehicles, construction equipment, ship sections, and aircraft.
+Blast rooms come in a range of sizes.
+As a result, they can accommodate very large or uniquely shaped objects, such as rail cars, commercial or military vehicles, construction equipment, ship sections, and aircraft.
 Blast rooms (and cabinets) can also be automated.
 This is achieved by installing a conveyance system and robotic nozzles inside.

 There are a large number of media types to consider when grit blasting and each has a different effect on the substrate they are used on.
 As you gain experience in the field of shot blasting, you will get to know the media types and the tasks they are commonly associated with.
 For example, some cannot be used on certain surfaces i.e., ferrous media on a nonferrous substrate.
 Certain media types are more aggressive than others.
 A number are favoured because they provide specific cosmetic finishes.
 Some are intended to relieve tensile stress, and others are suited to being reclaimed and used again.

-Before blasting it is vital to consider the material you’re working with and the machine you’re using.
-Both factors will define the media you can use to complete the job without damaging the component in the process.
-For instance, when removing heavy corrosion on large steel ferrous sheets, a harder more aggressive aggregate such as chilled iron would be an appropriate choice for a blast booth.
+Before blasting, it is vital to consider the material you’re working with and where you’re blasting.
+Both factors will determine the media you can use to complete the job without damaging the component in the process.
+For instance, removing heavy corrosion on large steel ferrous sheets, a harder, reclaimable, more aggressive aggregate such as chilled iron would be an appropriate choice for a blast booth.